 Answering the door to find candy-hungry trick-or-treaters is part of the fun of Halloween, but the constant sound of the doorbell or knocking on the door can be stressful for pets.
 Along with this, masks, costumes, and children yelling for candy can feel like a threat to some pets.
 Each time the door is opened to trick-or-treaters, your pet has a chance to escape.
 Consider keeping your furry pals in a comfortable and secure room of the house with their food, water, toys, and bed.
 If your pet has not been microchipped, make sure to give us a call.
 Microchipping, combined with keeping a collar and up-to-date ID tag on your pet, always provides the best bet that you and your pet will be reunited if she does run out the door.

 Safe Costumes Are Fun Costumes

 If your pet enjoys wearing costumes, it can be fun to include them in the festivities!
 Before celebrating, make sure your pet’s costume is safe.
 It is important to look for costumes without string, buttons, or other details that your pet can swallow.
 It is also important to make sure the costume allows your pet to see clearly, move freely, breathe well, and vocalize needs.
 Allow your pet to wear the costume several times, well before the festivities begin, so she can become comfortable with wearing it.
+This includes making sure they are not overheating especially if you are going to be at a daytime event.Pets do not sweat like us so it is harder for them to cool off when overheating.
 If your pet doesn’t want to wear the costume, we would recommend finding other ways to involve your pet in the festivities, like replacing her collar with a Halloween-themed collar for the season!